microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_PartsUnlimited_CD_Using_RM_Online.md

 	* If you log into the Azure Portal, you will see the Resource Group has been created.
 	![](media/52.png)

-3. Add New Environments and Web Deployment Tasks to Deploy the Web App
+1. Add New Environments and Web Deployment Tasks to Deploy the Web App

 	Now that the deployment is configured, you can add tasks to deploy the web app.

 	* Click on the "+ Add environments" button to add a Dev environment.
 Select "Azure Website Deployment" as the template.
 		* Change the name of the new Environment to Dev.
+	* Click on the ellipsis (...) and select "Configure variables".
+Remove all the variables.
+	> **Note**: If you had environment specific variables, you could define them here.
+It is not necessary in this case.

 	* Click on the "Azure Web App Deployment" Task.
 		* Select the Azure Service Endpoint you created earlier in the Azure Subscription drop down.